BertRaeymaekers/ansible-was/README.md

 - iim_group: Group of the iim_user. **default**: "{{iim_user}}"
 - iim_mode: Mode for the directories that are created. **default**: "{{ibm_mode}}"

+- iim_local_src: This will bypass all of the copying of the zip file to the managed node and just use a zip file on the managed node's filesystem.
+Use this if you copy the zip file yourself or mounted for instance an NFS with the installation zip files before.

 ### Example of use

 See playbook-iim.yml for Debian stretch.